LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 are either programming errors, when the variable appears before the lambda expression, or bad programming style, when the variable is used after the lambda expression.
 These linter warnings are controlled by the :ref:`lambda_variables <flag_lambda_variables>` flag.
-Note, however, that the dynamic features of the language and lack of sufficient information at compile time may prevent the compiler of checking all uses of lambda expressions.
+Note that the dynamic features of the language and lack of sufficient information at compile time may prevent the compiler of checking all uses of lambda expressions.
+To improve linter coverage, compile code using lambda expressions with the :ref:`optimize flag <flag_optimize>` turned on as that will result in additional cases of meta-arguments being evaluated for possible optimizations.

 .. warning::